 Understanding the Difference Between <b> and <strong>

 In HTML, both <b> and <strong> apply bold styling to text, but they are not interchangeable.
-Whilst <b> visually boldens text without adding meaning, <strong> conveys importance or emphasis, making it useful for accessibility and search engines.
+Whilst <b> draws attention for a utilitarian purpose without adding importance, while <strong> conveys strong importance, seriousness, or urgency.
+Neither element guarantees a particular speaking style or searchranking effect.

 In this article, I explore the difference between these two tags, their intended use cases, and how they impact semantics and accessibility.